notprogramminggames/programcomp/README.md

-# progcomp
+# programcomp
 A variety of programs I have made.
 This is more of a learning expierence than something practical to use.

 # Future Plans:
 -------------
 - A few simple games (maybe hangman or noughts and crosses).
-- A better version of Text Editor that doesn't put everything on one line.
+- A better version of Text Editor that doesn't put everything on one line or can start a new line without exiting the editor.
 -